vl4ds/Documentation/getting-started/groovy-for-smartthings.rst

 Groovy With SmartThings
 =======================

 SmartThings runs Groovy in a sandboxed environment.
 This means that not all features of the Groovy programming language are available in SmartThings.
-This is because all SmartApps or Device Type Handlers are executed within the SmartThings ecosystem.
-Certain language features may present security or performance risks to the executing code and platform itself.
-In order to mitigate these risks, as well as to simplify the language, certain features discussed below have been removed from SmartThings.
+To understand why, we need to understand where SmartThings code is executed.

+All SmartThings code is executed in, and by, the SmartThings ecosystem.
+When you write a SmartApp or a Device Type Handler, it will ultimately be executed by the SmartThings platform.
+It may execute on the Hub or in the SmartThings cloud, but the important thing to note is that it is executed by SmartThings.

+Because SmartApps and Device Type Handlers execute within the SmartThings ecosystem, SmartThings restricts access to certain methods or features.
+You can't create or open a file, for example.

 Before we discuss the specifics of what is and what is not available to your SmartApps and Device Type Handlers, we'll first discuss how SmartThings makes several APIs available within your SmartApp or Device Type Handler.
-This is accomplished through inheritance, and while not necessary to understand for creating SmartThings code, it may help to shed light on what is happening behind the scenes.
+While this is not strictly necessary to understand to be able to develop with SmartThings, it may help to shed light on what is happening behind the scenes.

 How It Works
 ------------

 One of the first things you'll notice when starting to develop with SmartThings, is that there are many methods available to you that do not require any import statements.
 In fact, it's rare to see import statements at all in SmartThings.

 This is because every SmartApp or Device Type Handler is actually an instance of an abstract *Executor* class defined in the SmartThings platform.
-This *Executor* class defines several methods, and *delegates* to many other APIs.
+This *Executor* class defines or includes many methods.
 The result of this is that every SmartApp or Device Type Handler has available to it (through inheritance) a large number of methods without importing anything.

 This model provides a simple framework in which you can develop your SmartApps and Device Type Handlers - all the necessary methods are simply available to call without needing to import anything.